Free State of Fiume: Politics

 After World War I and the demise of Austria-Hungary, the question of the status of Fiume became a major international problem.
-At the height of the dispute between the Kingdom of Serbs, Croats and Slovenes (later called Kingdom of Yugoslavia) and the Kingdom of Italy, the Great Powers (Great Britain, France and the United States (U.S.)) advocated the establishment of an independent buffer state.
-U.S. President Woodrow Wilson became the arbiter in the Yugoslav-Italian dispute over the city.
-He suggested that Fiume be set up as an independent state, and indeed as the potential home for the League of Nations organisation.
+At the height of the dispute between the Kingdom of Serbs, Croats, and Slovenes (later called Kingdom of Yugoslavia) and the Kingdom of Italy, the Great Powers (the United Kingdom, France and the United States) advocated the establishment of an independent buffer state.
+U.S. President Woodrow Wilson became the arbiter in the Yugoslav–Italian dispute over the city.
+Wilson suggested that Fiume be set up as an independent state and, indeed, as a potential home for the League of Nations organization.

-The dispute led to lawlessness, and the city changed hands between a South-Slav National Committee and an Italian National Council, leading finally to the landing of British and French troops who took over the city.
-The National Council over-stamped Austro-Hungarian notes – the Fiume Kronen – which were used as official currency.
-This confusing situation was exploited by the Italian poet Gabriele d'Annunzio, who entered the city on 12 September 1919 and began a 15-month period of occupation.
-A year later after failure of negotiations with the Italian government, d'Annunzio proclaimed the Italian Regency of Carnaro.
+The dispute led to lawlessness, and the city changed hands between a South-Slav National Committee and an Italian National Council, leading finally to the landing of British and French troops, who took over the city.
+The National Council overstamped Austro-Hungarian notes – the Fiume Kronen – which were used as official currency.
+The confusing situation was exploited by Italian poet/general Gabriele D'Annunzio, who entered the city on 12 September 1919 and began a 15-month period of occupation.
+A year later, after failure of negotiations with the Italian government, D'Annunzio proclaimed the Italian Regency of Carnaro.

-On 12 November 1920, the Kingdom of Italy and the Kingdom of Serbs, Croats and Slovenes signed the Treaty of Rapallo by which both parties agreed to acknowledge "the complete freedom and independence of the State of Fiume and oblige to respect it in perpetuity".
-With this act the eternal "Free State of Fiume" was created, which, it turned out, would exist as an independent state for about four years.
-The newly created state was immediately recognized by the U.S., France and the United Kingdom.
-D'Annunzio refused to acknowledge the Agreement and was expelled from the city by the regular forces of the Italian Army, in the "Bloody Christmas" actions from 24 to 30 December 1920.
+On 12 November 1920, the Kingdom of Italy and the Kingdom of Serbs, Croats, and Slovenes signed the Treaty of Rapallo, whereby both parties agreed to acknowledge "the complete freedom and independence of the State of Fiume and oblige to respect it in perpetuity".
+With that act, the eternal "Free State of Fiume" was created, which, it turned out, would exist as an independent state for about four years.
+The newly created state was immediately recognized by the United States, France, and the United Kingdom.
+D'Annunzio refused to acknowledge the agreement and was expelled from the city by the regular forces of the Italian Army, in the "Bloody Christmas" actions from 24 to 30 December 1920.